threefoldtech/threefold_connect_news/content/posts/digital_twin_soon.md

 **Recreate your digital life with Digital Twin.** Where only you own your data, and no one else.

-The first version of Digital Twin is weeks away and will come with private and secure messaging and video calling.
+The first version of Digital Twin is coming soon and will bring private and secure messaging and video calling.
 After that, we’ll bring you a way to store your files – and much more.